keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 - [Operator Framework](https://operatorframework.io/)
 - [Kubebuilder](https://book.kubebuilder.io/quick-start.html)

-In this documentation, you will be leveraging the Operator Framework.
+> In this section, we will be leveraging the Operator Framework.

 In case you are curious of some of the differences between the two, here's a recap: [What is the difference between kubebuilder and operator-sdk?](https://github.com/operator-framework/operator-sdk/issues/1758#issuecomment-517432349)